Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 - Objective: Ensuring network health at the economic layer
 	- Key Result:

 ### Where / When
-- Round up: bi-weekly community call presenting reports of the ([[General Circle]]) and other activity.
 - Governance: S3 style meeting every 2-6 weeks.